 - Credit cards are usually easier to get than a larger loan or mortgage.
 Use your payment history on your credit card to help establish you for future loan applications.

-For further information on opening a bank account or on types of accounts available speak to an International Banking specialist.
+For further information on opening a bank account or on types of accounts available speak to an Australian International Banking specialist.